Brent Hoberman: Career

-In 2016, Hoberman launched Founders of the Future which provides programmes, events and tools for aspiring entrepreneurs, and accelerateHER which is a network to support women working in technology.
+In 2016, Hoberman launched Founders of the Future, which provides programmes, events, and tools for aspiring entrepreneurs, and accelerateHER, which is a network to support women working in technology.

 In 2017, Hoberman was appointed chair of the advisory board for the Oxford Foundry.

 In 2018, Hoberman and Spencer Crawley launched firstminute capital, a $100m pan-European seed fund with Atomico as its cornerstone investor.

-In 2019, Hoberman, Riya Pabari and Asha Pabari launched Founders Academy, an alternative MBA programme to train startup leaders.
+In 2019, Hoberman, Riya Pabari, and Asha Haji launched Founders Academy, an alternative MBA programme to train startup leaders.

-In 2020, Hoberman launched firstminute capital's second fund, a $250m seed fund with global remit, backed by over 100 unicorn founders.
+In 2020, Hoberman launched firstminute capital's second fund, a $250m seed fund with a global remit, backed by over 100 unicorn founders.

-In 2021, Hoberman launched 01 Founders, a free-to-access coding school with a job guarantee with a mission to train 100,000 diverse software engineers by 2030.
+In 2021, Hoberman launched 01 Founders, a free-to-access coding school with a job guarantee, with a mission to train 100,000 diverse software engineers by 2030.
 The first school is launching in Regent's Park.

-In September 2021 he took Made.com public and with his co-founder and initial investors gained £90m by selling shares.
-In 2022 the Made.com share price collapsed to close at 0.5p on Oct 25th.
+In September 2021, he took Made.com public and, with his co-founder and initial investors, gained £90m by selling shares.
+In 2022, the Made.com share price collapsed to close at 0.5p on Oct 25th.
 Concerns had started as early as March 2022 after shipping costs increased.
-A first profit warning followed in May 2022 and rescue talks which followed were ultimately unsuccessful.
+A first profit warning followed in May 2022, and rescue talks that followed were ultimately unsuccessful.

-Hoberman has been a non-executive director of TalkTalk, Shazam Entertainment, The Guardian News & Media, The Economist and LetterOne Technology.
+Hoberman has been a non-executive director of TalkTalk, Shazam Entertainment, The Guardian News & Media, The Economist. and LetterOne Technology.
 Hoberman sits on the Royal Academy corporate advisory group and the UK Government digital advisory board.